zogzog/cubicweb/doc/book/en/devrepo/datamodel/definition.rst

 relations
     The ``yams.RelationSchema`` class has a new ``rule`` attribute holding the rule as a string.
-If this attribute is set all other must not be set. attributes
+If this attribute is set all others must not be set. attributes
-    An new property ``formula`` is added on class ``yams.RelationDefinitionSchema`` alomng with a new keyword
+    A new property ``formula`` is added on class ``yams.RelationDefinitionSchema`` alomng with a new keyword
     argument ``formula`` on the initializer.